leodeslf/leaf/Eloquent_JavaScript.md

 // --> Road Runner
 ```

-- Symbols are not enumerated, they don't make part neither of `for...of` nor `for...in` loops.
+Symbols are not enumerated, they don't make part neither of `for...of` nor `for...in` loops.
-- Symbols don't get listed on `Object.keys()` or `Object.getOwnPropertyNames()`.
-  - They can be listed by using `Object.getOwnPropertySymbols()`.
+Symbols don't get listed on `Object.keys()` or `Object.getOwnPropertyNames()`.
+They can be listed by using `Object.getOwnPropertySymbols()`.

 ## Getters, Setters and Statics

-- `get` properties are accessed directly, without the call notation (with parenthesis at the end).
+The `get` properties are accessed directly, without the call notation (with parenthesis at the end).
-- Passing args to a `set` method is done directly too, doesn't make use of function call notation.
+Passing args to a `set` method is done directly too, doesn't make use of function call notation.

+Example:

 ```JavaScript
 class Metric {